oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 #### REST interface configuration

+The REST interface configuration options are advanced settings for configuring the operator's external REST interface.

+For usage information, see the [Operator REST Services]({{<relref "/userguide/managing-operators/the-rest-api.md">}}) chapter of the Operator user guide.

 ##### `externalRestEnabled`
-Determines whether the operator's REST interface will be exposed outside the Kubernetes cluster.
+Determines whether the operator's REST interface will be exposed outside the Kubernetes cluster using a node port.

+See also `externalRestHttpsPort` for customizing the port number.

 Defaults to `false`.